leviet0115/rps/README.md

 - Is not re-fetched when the user switch between pages
 - Is globally accessible.

+**The web application layout is set to be responsive to laptop and ipad but not phone screen**
 ### 2. My principles

 - Use the technology that I really understand what it’s doing